 The impact of augmenting the input with an explicit representation of the chemistry implies that the VMPO agent, while evidently unable to identify Alchemy's latent structure, can act adaptively if that latent structure is helpfully brought to the surface.
 Since this observation was made in the setting of the symbolic version of Alchemy, we tested the same question in the full 3D version of the task.
-Interestingly, the results here were somewhat different: While appending a representation of either the ground-truth chemistry or belief state to the agent's observations did increase scores, the effect was not as categorical as in the symbolic setting (Figure \ref{fig:compare_reward}a `3D').
+Interestingly, the results here were somewhat different: While appending a representation of either the ground-truth chemistry or belief state to the agent's observations did increase scores, the effect was not as categorical as in the symbolic setting (Figure \ref{fig:compare_reward} `3D').
 Two hypotheses suggest themselves as explanations for this result.
-First, the VMPO agent might have more trouble capitalizing on the given side information in the 3D version of Alchemy because doing so requires composing much longer sequences of action than does the symbolic version of the task.
-Second, the greater complexity of the agent's perceptual observations might make it harder to map the side information onto the structure of its current perceptual inputs.
+First, the VMPO agent might have more trouble capitalizing on the extra information in the 3D version of Alchemy because doing so requires composing much longer sequences of action than does the symbolic version of the task (due to the need to navigate around in a 3D environment).
+Second, the greater complexity of the agent's perceptual observations might make it harder to map this extra information onto the structure of its current perceptual inputs.
 As one step toward adjudicating between these possibilities, we augmented the inputs to the agent in the 3D task with the observations that the symbolic version of the task would provide in the same state.
-In the absence of side information about the currently prevailing chemistry, this augmentation did not change the agent's behavior; the resulting score still fell close to the random reference policy (Figure \ref{fig:compare_reward}a `3D with symbolic observations').
+In the absence of extra input about the currently prevailing chemistry, this augmentation did not change the agent's behavior; the resulting score still fell close to the random reference policy (Figure \ref{fig:compare_reward} `3D with symbolic observations').
 However, adding either the ground-truth or belief-state input raised scores much more dramatically than when those inputs were included without symbolic state information, elevating them to levels comparable to those attained in the symbolic task itself and approaching the ideal observer model, with parallel effects on potion use (Figure \ref{fig:compare_metrics}a-b).
-These results suggest that the failure of the agent to fully utilize side information about the current chemistry was not due to challenges of action sequencing in the full 3D version of Alchemy, but stemmed instead from an inability to effectively map such information onto internal representations of the current perceptual observation.
+These results suggest that the failure of the agent to fully utilize this extra information about the current chemistry was not due to challenges of action sequencing in the full 3D version of Alchemy, but stemmed instead from an inability to effectively map such information onto internal representations of the current perceptual observation.